Hertingfordbury

-Hertingfordbury is a small village in Hertfordshire, England, close to the county town of Hertford.
+Hertingfordbury is a village in on the western outskirts of the town of Hertford, in the East Hertfordshire district of Hertfordshire, England.
 It was mentioned in the Domesday Book of 1086.
-Hertingfordbury is also the name of a neighbouring civil parish, which does not contain the village.
-Hertingfordbury village is within the Castle ward of Hertford Town Council.
-The population of the civil parish as of the 2021 census was 689.
+The village also gives its name to a civil parish, which covers the rural area to the west of the village.
+The village itself is no longer part of the civil parish, having been removed from the parish in 1935 and transferred to the parish of Hertford.
+Hertingfordbury village is now also classed as part of the Hertford built up area by the Office for National Statistics.
+The main settlements in the civil parish of Hertingfordbury are Birch Green, Cole Green, East End Green, Letty Green, and Staines Green.
+At the 2021 census the civil parish had a population of 688.

 Location

 Hertingfordbury lies one mile west of Hertford on the A414 road.
 Ribbon development along that road has yet to reach the village, which retains a rural character.
 The village straddles the River Mimram, on which was built a water mill in the 18th century, and lies just north of the River Lea.
 The northern boundary of the village is Panshanger Park, with its Great Oak, considered by some to be the oldest oak in England.
 It is situated within the Castle ward of Hertford Town Council, the London metropolitan green belt and is a named conservation area of East Herts District Council.

 Although Hertingfordbury civil parish does not include the village, it does contain five smaller villages known as the "five greens".
 They are Birch Green, Cole Green, East End Green, Letty Green and Staines Green.
 Letty Green, to the west, has a grade II listed deconsecrated St John's Church.
 Between the villages are the hamlets of Cumberland Green, Labby Green and Pipers End.
-On 1 April 1924 St Andrew Rural parish was merged with Hertingfordbury, on 1 April 1935 the village of Hertingfordbury was transferred to Hertford.